Search the site:

 The first step of the process is defining your goal.
 It is important to start with a clear idea of why you are doing the research and what you want to accomplish.
 If your motivation is vague, you risk straying from your objectives and becoming distracted by irrelevant information.

-During your study, you can identify other important topics that will need your attention but are too loosely related to the problem at hand.
-You should, of course, note them and write them down, but it’s advisable to set them aside for further investigation in different research.
+During your study, you may find other important topics that are not closely related to the problem you are addressing.
+You should record them and save them for later research in different projects.

-Mixing questions regarding too many problems in one survey can be confusing for the people and might influence the accuracy of their answers.
-It can also make the results of the research too inconsistent.
-And it’s difficult to draw conclusions based on a bunch of random facts.
+Mixing questions regarding too many problems in one survey can confuse the respondents and affect the accuracy of their answers.
+It can also make the research results too inconsistent.
+And it’s hard to conclude a bunch of random facts.

-This way, you’ll focus your efforts and, in the end, will be able to make informed data-backed decisions.
+This way, you’ll concentrate your efforts, and, in the end, you’ll be able to make informed decisions based on data.

 For example, if you are choosing the pricing model for a new SaaS product, you should perform market research to make sure you’ll pick out the best one for your business.
 In this case, it should be something like “Find out the best pricing strategy for the product”.
 Some of the objectives can be: